-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2021 included in the Company's Annual Report on Form 10-K filed for the year ended December 31, 2021 (the "Annual Report") with the Securities and Exchange Commission (the "SEC").
-The comparative balance sheet at December 31, 2021 has been derived from the audited financial statements at that date.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2021, included in the Company's Annual Report on Form 10-K filed for the year ended December 31, 2021 (the "Annual Report") with the Securities and Exchange Commission (the "SEC").
 The Company's significant accounting policies have not changed materially from those included in Note 2 of the Company's audited consolidated financial statements for the year ended December 31, 2021 included in the Company's Annual Report, unless otherwise stated.